 7.3 A member of the University sends harassing, racist or otherwise offensive messages to either another member of the University or an external person.
 This is a more serious offence and must be reported to the Equality and Diversity Office at an early stage in the investigation who will then provide advice throughout the investigation and follow-up actions.

 7.4 A member of the University gains unauthorised access to a restricted server and views confidential data.
-This is a very serious offence and must be reported to the Director of Information and is likely to invoke a formal disciplinary procedure.
+This is a very serious offence and must be reported to the Deputy Registrar and is likely to invoke a formal disciplinary procedure.
+Where personal data is exposed, the University’s Data Protection Officer must also be notified.

 8.1 Records must be kept of all investigations or data access carried out.
 The record must include: